Here's an offering of simple home goods. Many are a part of our home; all are useful, understated and natural.

 Put a hook right where you need one.
 We have several wrought iron double arm hooks in the loft to catch all manner of boy gear.
 In the bathroom, we use vintage iron hooks, similar to these, in lieu of a towel bar - a great way to hang more towels in less space.
 Here, also, is a single arm hook.

 The classic beeswax candle is the most-used candle in our house.
 All-natural and free of additives, beeswax has a subtle honey scent and improves air quality.
 I love the color.
 Bluecorn Naturals, a Colorado company, is who I purchase from.
 They also offers tapers, pillars, and tea lights.
+Hmm.
+Looks like there's a problem with the photo link to the votives on the other end.
+Here you go.

 On our bed right now are Whisper Organics white bed sheets.
 Made with 100% GOTS certified long staple organic cotton, these sateen sheets have a soft, silk-like finish and are naturally hypoallergenic.
 The fitted sheet has deep pockets with elastic around the entire perimeter.
 Included in the queen set is a flat sheet, a fitted sheet, and two standard pillow cases.
 Made in India from Indian cotton.